ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/admin/compaction.dotnet.markdown

 {CODE start_compact_2@FileSystem\ClientApi\Commands\Admin.cs /}

-If you needed to wait until the operation finishes then you would have to initialize `DocumentStore` associated with `<system>` database and wait for the operation completion:
+If you need to wait until the operation finishes, you will have to initialize `DocumentStore` associated with `<system>` database and wait for the operation completion:

 {CODE start_compact_3@FileSystem\ClientApi\Commands\Admin.cs /}